DRIVEWAY GATE INSTALLATION GUIDE

 - The distance of gate from road.
 Allow plenty of room for entering vehicles to pull safely off the road.

 - A single swing gate will require a larger area of clearance to swing fully open compared to a dual swing gate of the same width.

-How wide do you want the gates to be?
+How wide do MY gates need to be?